 – tell me a few of your favourite or most recently read books, movies, podcasts, games?

-I am reading a book called Agile People (Amazon JP / Amazon US) that advocates the need for HR teams to be employee-centric and implement HR programs/policies incrementally taking into account employees’ feedback continuously.
+I am reading a book called Agile People: A Radical Approach for HR & Managers (That Leads to Motivated Employees) – Pia-Maria Thoren [Amazon Japan; Amazon US / UK / CA / FR / DE / ES / IT] that advocates the need for HR teams to be employee-centric and implement HR programs/policies incrementally taking into account employees’ feedback continuously.

 – what are some of the experiences you have most enjoyed since moving to Japan?
 Any sights/places/foods/etc.?

 Japan has so many things to do in different regions and seasons.
 Some of my picks are:

 - Snow Festival in Sapporo + Try Suage Soup Curry (Feb)